Vyral/charlie-epstein-blog/_posts/2017-10-05-are-you-truly-fulfilling-your-duties-as-a-retirement-plan-sponsor.md

 A retail mutual fund has higher fees.
 These fees compensate your broker advisor and also may cover other revenue sharing expenses.

-The judge in *Tibble v.
-Edison* ultimately determined that the trustees failed their duty of loyalty and prudence.
-The employer in *Tibble v.
-Edison* used retail mutual funds with revenue sharing, resulting in more expensive funds for the employees &nbsp;According to the judge, **they were accountable to either know or ask if there was a cheaper share class they could have purchased&nbsp;**and provided to their employees.
+The judge in <i>Tibble v.
+Edison</i> ultimately determined that the trustees failed their duty of loyalty and prudence.
+The employer in <i>Tibble v.
+Edison</i> used retail mutual funds with revenue sharing, resulting in more expensive funds for the employees &nbsp;According to the judge, **they were accountable to either know or ask if there was a cheaper share class they could have purchased&nbsp;**and provided to their employees.

 {% include pullquote.html %}